SlavaDzhura/Testing/README.md

 ####Task #3:

-Write a function that returns the element that has the value closest to the mean of an array.
-If there for example two values with the same difference that one that less should be returned.
+Write the function closest() that returns the element that has the value closest to the mean of an array.
+If there for example two values with the same difference the one that is less should be returned.
 For example if numbers 4 and 6 have the same difference from the mean then 4 should be returned.

 ####Task #4: